Ravbug/PoetryBot/README.md

 # PoetryBot
 A poetry writing bot!
 It reads websites, learns how to write based on those websites, and then uses that knowledge to generate unique poems!
 I created this bot for the June 2019 Discord Hack Week.
+I am no longer hosting this bot, so see below if you wish to run this bot.

 ![image of a poem](https://i.imgur.com/hZLFafM.png)

-Visit the bot's website for a commands and features list: [https://poetrybot.glitch.me](https://poetrybot.glitch.me)
+## Bot Commands
+`poem [url]`

+Generate a unique poem based on the text on a webpage.
+Urban Dictionary pages or websites with lots of text work well for this.
+Example: `poem https://wikipedia.org/wiki/Discord_(software)`

+`poemsearch [space separated keywords]`

+Searches Google for keywords, selects a URL, and then generates a poem based on that URL.
+Example: `poemsearch discord hack week`

+`invite`

+Get an invite link to invite me to your server

+`help`

+Show this list of commands in the chat.

+`ping`

+Get the bot's API latency.

+`stats`

+Get bot statistics

 ## How it works
 The gist of PoetryBot's algorithm: